-The following points related to technical cooperation were mentioned as having contributed to the successful establishment of the SPF: an open and respectful approach towards the Government, the continuity of teams that provide technical assistance and cooperation, the investment of development partners in the Government's social protection programmes, rather than setting up and financing pilot projects, the commitment to the development of a holistic social protection system, and coordinated and complimentary support from UN agencies in the context of the Delivering as One Initiative.
-The process of building an SPF has also been characterised by a focus on processes rather than only the final products.
-Processes provide opportunities to build capacity at the national level and promote national dialogue.
+The following points related to technical cooperation were mentioned as having contributed to the successful establishment of the SPF: an open and respectful approach towards the Government, the continuity of teams which provide technical assistance and the cooperation, the investment of development partners in the Government's social protection programmes instead of setting up and financing of pilot projects, the commitment to the development of a holistic social protection system, and coordinated and complimentary support from UN agencies in the context of the Delivering as One Initiative.
+The process of building a SPF has also been characterised by a focus on processes rather than only the final products.
+The processes have been opportunities to build capacity at the national level and promote national dialogue.

-Key to the process has been the conception of social protection interventions in a holistic manner rather than as a separate technical component.
+Key to the process has been the conception of social protection interventions in a holistic way rather than as separate technical component.

-The success of the Social Action Group, which has supported the reform process and development of the SPF financially and with technical assistance, is attributed to the fact that the group started off with a limited number of members making the group dynamic and facilitating alignment and harmonisation.
+The success of the Social Action Group, which has supported the reform process and development of the SPF financially and with technical assistance, is attributed to the fact that the group started off with a limited number of members which made the group dynamic and facilitated alignment and harmonisation.
 This laid the foundations for trust and cooperation between Government and partners and influenced its gradual development.
-The fact that ILO, UNICEF and WFP jointly participated in several groups whilst working in a complementary manner to facilitate cross-fertilisation is mentioned as a factor contributing to the success of the process.
+The fact that ILO, UNICEF and the WFP jointly participated in several groups whilst working in a complementary way to facilitate cross fertilisation is mentioned as a factor contributing to the success of the process.
 The three agencies contributed with high-level expertise and a strong focus on producing and sharing knowledge, which strengthened their credibility.
 A key factor was that the integration of all partners, especially the Government, was put at the core of the development process.